Ever heard of the term “road manager”?

 It is never too late to put a stop to stuffing your child’s schedule to the brim.
 Help your little ones get some alone time each day.
 Set aside a period of time daily, preferably after a nap so your child is well-rested, where the TV is off and your child is encouraged to spend time on his own.

-Start with short periods of time, and then increase the durations gradually.
+Start with short periods of time, and then increase the duration gradually.
 To begin with, your child may need some suggestions on what to do with himself or herself during this “alone time”.
 Some helpful suggestions could be colouring, drawing, playing with dough or clay, building with blocks, water play or sand play.
 If your child needs help to get started, join him in the activity for a while, then slowly ease away as he gets ‘into’ the play.

-To protect your child and you from an over scheduled itinerary, be sure to have some sort of calendar to keep track of your organized activities like play dates or art classes.
+To protect your child and you from an over-scheduled itinerary, be sure to have some sort of calendar to keep track of your organized activities like playdates or art classes.
 Make alone-time every day a priority, starting today!

 By Dorothea Chow